 The chosen intervention for 2018 involved the creation of a spoof mineral water product, Agua Vida, which called into question BHP and associates’ claims to be safeguarding water supplies in areas of extractivist operations in Colombia and Brazil.

+The short film above documents the action, and features interviews with the key campaigners.
 3PF created a number of simultaneous elements to the action:

 - The Agua Vida stall, involving a large pop-up banner and two sales people offering bottles of water to the shareholders as they entered the private area outside QE2H.

 - The Cerrejon village map was displayed

 - A soundscape, calling attention to mining activities, was played back on a portable speaker